Sqooky/OptimizationLock/README.md

 - Soulx
 - Piggy
 - Chatbaran

+# Pretty Important Announcement
+In the patch from a while back there was a change to citadel_main_english.txt stating "Unable to enter matchmaking while any party member has changes to ConVars in Gameinfo.gi or is running Tools-Mode."
+At present moment it is not fully implemented.
+That aside it is possible that in the future valve will properly implement this, thus restricting the usage of convars ingame.
+Until that happens (and most likely after it happens) I will still be working on this project.

+Until then you should consider writing [a forum post](https://forums.playdeadlock.com/) going "heyyyyyy I'm scared I won't be able to play this game at ~+60fps if cvars are properly disabled" as it is the most direct way to provide feedback to the developers
 - And you, thank you for using this and making my day <3.
 Please take care of yourselves.